Cody902105/Cody902105/README.md

-- 👋 Hi, I’m @Cody902105 (Cameron Gaydon)
+-Hi, I’m @Cody902105 (Cody Gaydon).
-- 👀 I’m interested in ...
-Development and Coding in General
+-I’m interested in, Development and Coding in General.
+-I'm a Magic the Gathering player and am really enjoying developing magic the gathering systems that can help me manage and enjoy the game.